Alcohol Can Disrupt Gene Expression

 Summary

-It’s okay if you drink on special occasions, but remember that alcohol is like poison, and we’d better avoid it or at least minimize it.
+It is okay if you drink on special occasions, or while on the adaptation phase, but remember that alcohol is like poison, and we’d better avoid it or at least minimize it.

 Buy 100% grass-fed, grass-finished, organic beef tallow balm, whipped tallow balm, and tallow soap products today with 15-20% discounts.